peakBreaker/peakBreaker.github.io/_posts/2018-11-13-scalable-docs.markdown

 get back to docstrings.

 **README:** Provides instructions on running your project and setting up a devenv.
-Essential to every project you wish to share.
+Pretty essential to any project.

 **API Docs:** Guide and reference for how to use your API.
 Should absolutely be provided if you want people to use your technology.